- American Physical Society Sites

 Up to $499

-Anonymous (1), John Baker, Paul Baker, Batoul Banihashemi, Thomas Baumgarte, Kenneth Beck, Emanuele Berti, Jolyon Bloomfield, Luca Bombelli, Steven Carlip, Marco Cavaglia, Matt D. Duez, William E. East, Zach Etienne, Marc Favata, Peter K. Fritschel, Davide Gerosa, Bruno Giacomazzo, Larry Gladney, Daniel Holz, Charles Hoyle, Bei-Lok Hu, James Isenberg, George Keiser, Bernard Kelly, Michael Kesden, Deborah Konkowski, Luis Lehner, Carlos Lousto, Geoffrey Lovelace, Jess McIver, Cody Messick, Richard W. O'Shaughnessy, Robert Owen, Jocelyn Read, John K. Riles, Mark A. Scheel, Leo Stein, Tiffany Summerscales, Saul Teukolsky, Michele Vallisneri, Sarah J. Vigeland, Salvatore Vitale, Robert M. Wald, Thomas Ward, Alan Weinstein, Clifford Will, Nicolas Yunes
+Anonymous (2), John Baker, Paul Baker, Batoul Banihashemi, Thomas Baumgarte, Kenneth Beck, Emanuele Berti, Jolyon Bloomfield, Luca Bombelli, Steven Carlip, Thomas Carruthers, Marco Cavaglia, Patrick Diamond, William E. East, Paul Ellingwood, Zach Etienne, Joshua Aaron Faber, Marc Favata, Peter K. Fritschel, Davide Gerosa, Bruno Giacomazzo, Larry Gladney, Daniel Holz, Bei-Lok Hu, James Isenberg, George Keiser, Bernard Kelly, Michael Kesden, Deborah Konkowski, Albert Lazzarini, Luis Lehner, Carlos Lousto, Geoffrey Lovelace, Jess McIver, Cody Messick, David Neilsen, Richard W. O'Shaughnessy, Robert Owen, Jocelyn Read, David Reitze, John K. Riles, Mark A. Scheel, Leo Stein, Tiffany Summerscales, Saul Teukolsky, Michele Vallisneri, Sarah J. Vigeland, Salvatore Vitale, Robert M. Wald, Thomas Ward, Alan Weinstein, Clifford Will, Nicolas Yunes

 Send your check, payable to American Physical Society, to: